Regions in focus

 Colombia and the United States have consolidated a close and mutually-beneficial partnership over the past twenty years.
 Plan Colombia, a bipartisan foreign policy success, laid the foundation for a strategic alliance that has widened to include sustainable development, trade, hemispheric security, and human rights.
 Today, Colombia is positioning itself as a leader in the region and the world.

-Mexico is the United States’ number one trading partner in 2019.
+Mexico is one of the United States’ top trading partners.
 The relationship is special.
 Although ties between the two countries are solid, our partnership today faces important challenges, including rapidly changing political landscapes, shifting economic winds, shared security threats, and a migration crisis extending from Central America.

 Once a thriving democracy, Venezuela today is in one of its darkest times in history.
 Years of economic mismanagement, cronyism, and democratic erosion, further fueled by hyperinflation, power cuts, and shortages of food and medicine, have triggered a humanitarian and migration crisis with reverberations across Latin America and beyond.
 A peaceful democratic transition will remain as the top priority – and the first step – toward a more prosperous future for Venezuelans and the hemisphere.

 COVID-19 in Latin America